zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        5. Add the name server IP (to which the *SOA Query* was sent) and the name server list created above to the *Delegation* set.

-6. Informational: If the *Undelegated Data* set is non-empty then the *Delegation* set is empty.
+    *Note:* If the *Undelegated Data* set is non-empty then the *Delegation* set is empty.

-7. If the *Delegation* set is non-empty, then for each parent name server IP in the set do:
+5. If the *Delegation* set is non-empty, then for each parent name server IP in the set do:
     1. For each element (name or name/IP pair) in the set do:
        1. If the name in the element is [In-Domain] then do: